wyvernbw/the-kingless-knights-survival-book/content/New Effects.md

 		- Discard an ally's rations.
 		- Sabotage an ally's armor: -2 AC (they only realize after being attacked)
 		- You alert enemies to your position.

+## Bleeding

+Any piercing or slashing damage inflicts bleeding.
+While bleeding, you take damage based on the dice of the attack you were hit with (eg. 1d8 for 2d8, 1d6 for 3d6).
+Additionally, you cannot gain bleeding again unless the damage is higher, in which case it replaces the old one.
+Any magical healing stops the bleeding.
+Alternatively, a creature can perform a medicine check with a DC equal to half the damage taken to staunch the bleeding.

+## Concussion

+Taking bludgeoning damage decreases your move speed by 5 feet for one round.